zonemaster/zonemaster-backend/docs/Configuration.md

 ### age_reuse_previous_test

 Positive integer.

+The shelf life of a test in seconds after its creation.
-How old (in seconds) a previous test of the same zone name and parameters can be when it is reused instead of starting a new test.
+If a new test is requested for the same zone name and parameters within the shelf life of a previous test result, that test result is reused.
-Default value: `600`.
+Otherwise a new test request is enqueued.

 Internally the value is converted to whole minutes.
 If the conversion results in zero minutes, then the default value is used.